liynhpu/GrasAD/README.md

 Here, "celeba" represents the dataset name, "grasad" is the algorithm name, "vgg11" denotes the model, and "0_5" stands for the alpha value in Dirichlet.
 Users can open the yaml file (in scripts/noniidagg_algorithms) to modify the corresponding hyperparameters.

 ### Datasets
 The available dataset options are leaf_celeba, leaf_femnist, leaf_synthetic, celeba, femnist, and synthetic.
-Datasets with "leaf" in their names allow modification of data non - independent and identically distributed properties; otherwise, the official data splitting method is used.
+Datasets with "leaf" in their names (e.g. leaf_celeba) allow modification of data non-independent and identically distributed properties; otherwise (e.g. celeba), the official data splitting method is used.
 ### Comparable Algorithms
 Algorithm names include usrsele_compa_grasad, usrsele_compa_aouprior, usrsele_compa_schandagg, usrsele_compa_hfl, usrsele_compa_kafl, etc. When using an algorithm, set the corresponding parameter value in the yaml file to True.
 Note that each time you use an algorithm, you must ensure that asy.use == True to confirm asynchronous federated updates.
 For example, when using the GrasAD algorithm, you must set: